 An important branch of Oriental Medicine, acupuncture has a very long history in Asia.
 Because it is safe and effective, acupuncture therapy is widely used today in several Asian countries s as part of conventional medical care.
-In the last few decades, acupuncture has gained positive reputation in Western countries for being an effective complementary modality for all kinds of conditions, most notably, for pain and stress management.
+In the U.S. today, acupuncture is recognized as an effective complementary modality for all kinds of conditions, most notably, for pain and stress management.

 Oriental Medicine is based on the Yin-Yang theory, emphasizing the importance of balance and harmony of life.
 In the human body, the life force (known as Qi) regulates the health and vitality of the person.
 When the Qi is flowing freely, there is good health.
 When the Qi is obstructed (physically or psychologically), there is pain, discomfort, and illness.

 Acupuncture therapy is used to redirect the Qi flow so that the body can regain its optimum health and wellness.
 During therapy, the practitioner chooses the best course of treatment for each patient’s condition.
 She then places extremely thin, sterile acupuncture needles at specific points along the Qi pathways (called meridians).
 As a result, the Qi is stimulated, and the healing begins.

 It is believed that acupuncture stimulates the central nervous system to release natural hormones and painkillers.
 It can also help boost the immune system.

 Acupuncture simulates anatomical points of the skin along meridians of the body to restore proper balance for natural healing and wellness.

 Acknowledging its effectiveness, the World Health Organization (WHO) has recognized several conditions that can be improved through acupuncture therapy.
 These include (but not limited to):

 induction of labor

 correction of malposition of fetus (breech presentation)